21 Case Studies

 21.6 Converse Health System

-1. This is questions is in effect asking you whether in your judgement the transaction costs of the budgeting process are worth the benefits of reducing the problems and difficulties in allocating the budget.↩︎
+1. This question is in effect asking you whether in your judgement the transaction costs of the budgeting process are worth the benefits of reducing the problems and difficulties in allocating the budget.↩︎